codingconcepts/limit/README.md

 * Start a transaction.
 * Remove all items from the set that were performed over 1 second ago.
-* Return all of the items in the sorted set.
+* Return all of the items in the sorted set (this allows us to determine if the limit has been reached).
 * Add the current timestamp to the sorted set.
 * Add an expiry of 1 second to the sorted set.
 * Commit the transaction.